One of the most challenging issues for us, both now and into the future, is managing growth and development.

 - We have interim DDOs approved in Bridge Road and Victoria Street with the preparation of permanent controls to follow in 2019.

 - We will prepare DDOs for Brunswick Street and Smith Street later in 2019.

 We have adopted an Economic and Employment Strategy which will help guide employment and economic growth in Yarra.

 How does rewriting the local section of the Yarra Planning Scheme manage growth and change?

 The planning scheme sets out how land can be used, developed and protected.
 We are rewriting the local section of our planning scheme to update policies so that the planning scheme helps us better address the physical changes Yarra has undergone since the existing policy was prepared.

 We undertook a review of the planning scheme in 2013-14 to help inform the rewrite process which helped us identify which areas of local policy needed to be strengthened.

-The review included external legal and planning peer reviews as well as consultation with Councillors, Council planners and urban designers, developers, community groups and identified various strengths and weaknesses of the current policy.
+The review included external legal and planning peer reviews as well as consultation with councillors, strategic planners and urban designers, developers, community groups and identified various strengths and weaknesses of the current policy.

 For example, the rewrite will enable the work on the Housing Strategy and the Spacial Economic and Employment Strategy to be incorporated into the scheme to better identify where future housing and commercial development should be located.